bmartino1/Docker-Bitcoin-Core-GUI/README.md

-# ATM: Working debain 12 instance and bitcoin v27
+# ATM: This is a Working Debian 12 Instance and Bitcoin v27

 This has been forked and updated/edited to meet my needs.
 Your needs may be different.
-This is not my work but expanded upon to make a working instance for myself.
-You are free to edit and make changes as long as you follow the orginal creators license.
+This is not entirely my work, but I have expanded upon it to create a working instance for myself.
+You are free to edit and make changes as long as you follow the original creator's license.

+This is my first Docker Hub Image:
 ```bash
 docker pull bmmbmm01/bitcoin-core-gui:27.0-debian12
 ```

-or
+Otherwise make it yourself from this Repo:
 ```bash
 git clone https://github.com/bmartino1/Docker-Bitcoin-Core-GUI.git
 cd Docker-Bitcoin-Core-GUI